adithya2754/cs230_project/README.md

   * `./build_champsim.sh bimodal no ipcp ipcp ipcp lru 1`
   * `./run_champsim.sh bimodal-no-ipcp-ipcp-ipcp-lru-1core 30 30 [TRACE NAME]`
   * `cat results_30M/[TRACE NAME]-bimodal-no-ipcp-ipcp-ipcp-lru-1core.txt`
-- Now we can see results on terminal which contains
+- Now we can see results on terminal which contains parameters like IPC, mpkc, cache hits, cache misses and many more.

 ### Presentation